-Amsterdam is one of my favourite cities.
-It boasts a vibrant culture, many inspiring places to visit and some of the best architecture I’ve seen Europe.
-It’s a city I’ve visited lots of times in the past, maybe 5 or 6 even, but I haven’t made it back for many years.
-I am determined to change this as it’s so close to the UK.
-It’s one of those cities that can easily be explored in a short break.
-If you only had one day in Amsterdam, with a carefully planned itinerary you could still cover a lot of ground.
+Amsterdam boasts a vibrant culture, many inspiring places to visit and some of the best architecture I’ve seen in Europe.
+It’s a city I’ve visited lots of times in the past, maybe 5 or 6 even, and I’ve been desperate to get back there both with and without my family.
+It’s one of those cities that can easily be explored in a short city break.
+If you want to see Amsterdam in a day, with a carefully planned itinerary you can cover a lot of ground.

 Central Library (Openbare Bibliotheek) Amsterdam